 During the years in which I lived in a situation of turmoil and trouble, I would often have a recurring dream.
-I would be in Ocean Gate, NJ where I grew up, trying to go crabbing.
+I would be in my home town near the ocean, trying to go crabbing.
 But something always prevented me from doing so.
 I couldn’t find a net or bait or sinkers, and various things occurred that prevented me from obtaining my goal.
 Then I would wake up.

 After studying psychology at a Christian university, I began to realize that something in my subconscious mind might be causing me to have this dream.
 So I asked the Lord to enlighten me.
 Suddenly it dawned on me: deep down I was wishing I could go back to the carefree days of my youth when I had enjoyed crabbing with my brother and friends.